dotnet/roslynator/README.md

 * RCS1045 - Rename private field according to camel case with underscore
 * RCS1046 - Asynchronous method name should end with 'Async'
 * RCS1047 - Non-asynchronous method name should not end with 'Async'
-* RCS1048 - Replace anonymous method with lambda expression
+* RCS1048 - Use lambda expression instead of anonymous method
 * RCS1049 - Simplify boolean comparison
 * RCS1050 - Add constructor argument list
 * RCS1051 - Parenthesize condition in conditional expression